 CD44-Expressed Exosome Modification Service

-The long-term and huge challenge of exosomes as delivery vehicles is the massive uptake and rapid clearance mediated by the mononuclear phagocyte system (MPS), which greatly hinders the development of exosome delivery platforms.
+The enormous uptake and quick clearance mediated by the mononuclear phagocyte system (MPS) pose a long-term and significant barrier to exosomes as delivery vehicles, which significantly impedes the development of exosome delivery platforms.
 Investigating potential phagocytosis-evading molecules is beneficial for achieving exosome evasion of MPS regulation and improving cargo delivery.
 Creative Biolabs offers CD44-related exosome engineering services to assist clients in researching the function of CD44-expressed exosomes.

 Overview of Exosomal Evasion of Phagocytosis

-Macrophages are one of the three phagocytic cell types besides granulocytes and dendritic cells involved in the recognition, phagocytosis, and degradation of cellular debris and pathogens.
-Recognition and phagocytic destruction of exosomes by these phagocytes is the main reason for the short half-life of exosomes circulating in vivo after systemic injection, which greatly diminishes the therapeutic effect of the drug.
-It has been reported that up to 99% of systemically administered nanoparticles are cleared by the liver, while only 0.7% of the dose is delivered to solid tumors.
-This comes from the presence of the largest number of tissue-resident macrophages in the liver, the largest solid organ.
+Recognition and phagocytic destruction of exosomes by phagocytes is the main reason for the short half-life of exosomes circulating in vivo after systemic injection, which greatly diminishes the therapeutic effect of the drug.
 These macrophages recognize multiple factors including antibodies, complement, and fibronectin through surface receptors to achieve wrapping and phagocytosis of foreign objects.
-This specific phagocytosis is an important functional feature of macrophages.
-Therefore, understanding and controlling the granular phagocytosis of exosomes evading macrophages is extremely critical to improve exosome delivery performance.
+Therefore, understanding and controlling the granular phagocytosis of exosomes evading macrophages is extremely critical to improving exosome delivery performance.

 Different strategies have been proposed to generate "stealth" exosomes for the immune system by modifying exosomes to express different anti-phagocytic molecules on their surface.
 This increases the bioavailability and circulating half-life of therapeutic exosomes, allowing the delivery of exosomes to target tissues, transferring their therapeutic molecular cargo, and improving their efficacy.
 Therefore, it is promising to explore the effect of exosome modification by molecules associated with the phagocytosis machinery on their evasion of phagocytosis for strategies to inhibit exosome clearance and increase targeting effects.